-With the right eyecare and early detection, you can help your child have the best vision possible.
+With the right eyecare and early detection, you can protect your baby’s eyesight and help your child have the best vision possible.

 Notes Dr Cheryl Ngo, a consultant at the National University Hospital Eye Surgery Centre, “The paediatrician or family physician should check your baby’s eyes at birth, when your baby is a month old, and every few months when she’s brought in for vaccination or developmental screening.”

 Be wary of delayed motor milestones, like poor head control and the inability to sit upright, as these may indicate an underlying eye problem.

 In addition to the torchlight test to check for squints or to see if the child is able to focus with each eye, the doctor will also carry out a red reflex test (an examination of pupil reflections) to detect any serious eye conditions, Dr Ngo explains.

 * Keep their eyes clean.
 Always wash your hands before and after cleaning your baby’s eyes.
 Soak a cotton ball in cool boiled water.
 Use separate cotton balls for each eye to avoid potential cross-infection.
 Wipe each eye starting from the inside corner to the outside corner of the eye.
 Talk to your baby as you clean her eyes.
 Your soothing voice will calm and reassure her.
 Don’t clean the inside of your baby’s eyelids.

 * Stimulate your baby’s vision.
 Let baby hold brightly coloured toys and spend time outdoors.
 Don’t offer handheld devices such as the iPad, smartphone, TV and computers for babies under 12 months of age, Dr Ngo advises.

 * Pay more attention to premature babies.
 Retinopathy of prematurity disease causes abnormal blood vessels to form in the retina in some preterm babies.
 It may lead to blindness if it’s not treated.